Dipika018/Mentor_Artificial_Education_Trends_Analysis/README.md

 - **Data Visualization:**	Selecting appropriate visualizations and ensuring they were meaningful given the dataset's limitations.
 - **Data Cleaning:**	Ensuring the dataset was free from anomalies and ready for analysis while retaining key insights.
 - **Technical Implementation:**	Debugging Python code for reading, processing, and visualizing data efficiently.

+## Credits

+-Malaviya Riya for making the dataset with help of search engines (kaggle, WHO, etc).

+-Jeeya Thakrar and Dhriti Soni for working on the code giving such exceptional python program putting efforts for a great output.

+-Dipika Gurjar for handling the documents and making a fine overall organization and professionalism of the repository consisting of Data , Visuals , Assets and Output report.